Deepakpar/ReactAppStore/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Cart-Page

+We had updated cart page routing in same cart-model repository after clicking view cart we will get a go to cart button once we click that we will get the cart page with total price.